-Kimberly's poems have appeared in magazines in the USA, Canada, the UK, and Ireland, including 3:AM Magazine, Abridged, The Cream City Review, filling station, The Honest Ulsterman, Irish Left Review, MsLexia, nthposition, Penduline, Tears in the Fence, The Penny Dreadful and The Stinging Fly.
+Kimberly's poems have appeared in magazines in the USA, Canada, the UK, and Ireland, including 3:AM Magazine, Abridged, The Cream City Review, filling station, The Honest Ulsterman, Irish Left Review, MsLexia, nthposition, Penduline, Tears in the Fence, Poetry Ireland Review, The Penny Dreadful and The Stinging Fly.
 She is featured in the Irish poetry section of Poetry International (NL).

 Kimberly was selected for the Poetry Ireland Introduction Series in 2011 and has performed at Kaleidoscope (Dublin), Ó Bheal (Cork), the Palau Maricel (Spain), the National Concert Hall of Ireland, the Dublin Book Festival, Barrow River Arts Festival, Prague Microfestival, the Belfast Book Festival, London's Maintenant Camarade Poetry Festival, and the International Literature Festival Dublin.
 She has been awarded residencies at the Fundación Valparaiso, the Heinrich Böll Cottage and The Studios of Key West.